2022–2023 California floods: Central California

-The Central Coast experienced widespread flooding.
+The Central Coast experienced widespread flooding in January.
 A flash flood outside of Paso Robles swept away a five-year-old boy who was on his way to school.
 He and his mother had exited their vehicle and rescuers were only able to reach his mother.
 After a seven-hour search, only one of his shoes was found.
-The main coastal rail line that connects the San Francisco Bay Area to Los Angeles was closed down when a bridge at Honda Point within Vandenberg Space Force Base had to undergo several weeks of repairs due to the flooding that had eroded the earth that supports the bridge’s footings.
+The main coastal rail line that connects the San Francisco Bay Area to Los Angeles was closed down when a bridge at Honda Point within Vandenberg Space Force Base had to undergo several weeks of repairs due to the flooding that had eroded the earth that supports the bridge's footings.
 A section of the bridge over Sespe Creek near Fillmore washed away on January 10, preventing the movement of freight trains on the Santa Paula Branch Line.
-State Route 33 was closed after a washout damaged the roadway.
+SR 33 was closed after a washout damaged the roadway.
 Several portions of the highway were also covered in muddy debris along with other local highways in Ventura County.
 The Santa Barbara Municipal Airport was closed due to flooding.
 The Salinas River filled above flood levels, resulting in road closures of bridges in Paso Robles and causing a levee to break near Salinas.

+On March 10, the levee on the Pajaro River failed, triggering flooding and forcing nearly 2,000 residents to evacuate.
+Another breach was discovered March 13, though authorities believed that breach may have helped ease flooding as it gave the river another outlet.
+Experts said the levees had been weakened by poor material selection, earthquakes and rodent activity.
+In Soquel, about 450 people were stranded in their homes after a creek washed out the only road leading to their neighborhood on March 10.
+A water main break also deprived residents of access to clean water.

+In the Central Valley, the flooding caused nearly 180 square miles of Tulare Lake to flood for the first time since 1997.
+In Tulare County, a levee on Deer Creek north of the town of Allensworth breached the night of March 17, forcing residents of Allensworth and nearby Alpaugh to evacuate.
+Officials said an individual had used machinery to deliberately breach the levee.
 In Merced, evacuations were ordered throughout the area because of an overflow at the nearby Bear Creek.
 In Bishop, the city exceeded its annual precipitation average by January 11 due to the floods.
+In Tuolumne County, a brief low-end EF1 tornado, the first tornado ever recorded in the county, uprooted trees and snapped power poles near Yosemite Junction on March 11.

+The flooding is helping to spread a deadly fungal disease called coccidioidomycosis, or Valley fever.
+The California Department of Public Health said the 9,280 new cases of Valley fever with onset dates in 2023 was the highest number the department has ever documented.
+The Coccidioides flourishes due to the oscillation between extreme dryness and extreme wetness.